Oh, the mighty cake pop. In a version that pops even more.

 A cake pop is essentially cake, crumbled and mixed with frosting, formed into a ball, popped on a stick, and dipped in a super-sweet candy coating.
 I made cake pops for the first time for a friend’s wedding last spring (about 350 of them to be exact) and since then, virtually everyone I know has become obsessed.
 Certain friends (who shall remain anonymous) have been known to hoard them in their freezer and ration them out until the next batch of leftovers is delivered.
 It’s madness I tell you.

-Until then, we can still delight in the near-sickeningly sweet treat that is the cake pop.
 Here are instructions for some bright colorful pops, perfect for a spring celebration.

 - 1 batch lemon-buttermilk cake, baked and cooled (recipe below)

 - 1 batch cream cheese frosting (recipe below)

 - 1-2 packages white vanilla candy melts (if you cannot find candy melts, you can use white chocolate, or almond bark the same way)

 - candy melt coloring (optional, but you cannot use frosting coloring, or liquid coloring unfortunately, the candy melts will seize from the water content)

 - 3½ cups (349 grams) cake flour